2008 Pacific typhoon season: Typhoon Neoguri (Ambo)

-On April 11, area of convection with an area of low pressure was located between Palau and Yap.
+On April 11, an area of convection with an area of low pressure was located between Palau and Yap.
 Early on April 13, a low-level circulation developed near Mindanao.
 The JMA designated the system as a minor tropical depression on the same day, and PAGASA began warning on the system, naming it Tropical Depression "Ambo".
 The low continued to get better organized and early on April 14, the Joint Typhoon Warning Center began issuing advisories on Tropical Depression 02W, which was located about north of Zamboanga City, Philippines.
 Later that day, the agency upgraded it to tropical storm status, based on satellite intensity estimates.
 The JMA upgraded the system to a tropical storm, naming it Neoguri, the next day.
 Early April 16, the system was upgraded to severe tropical storm status, and then reached typhoon status a few hours later.
 The typhoon continued north, weakening as it did so.
 The cyclone made landfall as a weak tropical storm on Guangdong province in southern China, and the final advisories from both agencies were issued shortly after.

 As the typhoon approached and passed Hainan Province, about 120,000 people were evacuated from low-lying areas.
 According to the China Meteorological Administration, it was the earliest in the year a tropical cyclone had ever impacted China (the old record was for Typhoon Wanda on May 3, 1971).

 42,000 residents were displaced in the aftermath of Neoguri.
 18 Chinese fisherman and 22 Vietnamese fisherman remain missing due to the storm.
 Three fatalities were confirmed in China, two due to a road being covered in a mud flow, and another due to winds blowing a sheet of aluminum into a person, throwing them off the roof of a stadium.